Battleship (puzzle): Strategy

 The basic solving strategy for a Battleship puzzle is to add segments to incomplete ships where appropriate, draw water in squares that are known not to contain a ship segment, and to complete ships in a row or column whose number is the same as the number of unsolved squares in that row or column, respectively.
 More advanced strategies include looking for places where the largest ship that has not yet been located can fit into the grid, and looking for rows and columns that are almost complete and determining if there is only one way to complete them.

-Computers and Battleship
+In computers

 Battleship is an NP-complete problem.

 In 1997, former contributing editor to the Battleship column in Games magazine Moshe Rubin released Fathom It!, a popular Windows implementation of Battleship.